One of the most common questions that we get from non-Newfie owners is, “Do they shed a lot?”

 Newfoundland dogs usually blow their coat twice a year, in the spring and then again in the fall.

 The heaviest shedding is normally done in the spring when Newfies are losing their thick winter coat to get ready to deal with the heat of summer.

-Coats don’t blow based off of temperature, they blow based off of the amount of the increase in daylight (your dog’s circadian rhythm)
+Coats don’t blow based on temperature, they blow based on the amount of the increase in daylight (your dog’s circadian rhythm)

 Do All Newfoundland Dogs Shed The Same?